Sauron-1/es2dpic/README.md

 In `SAVE_PATH`, `dataXXXXX.nc` or `dataXXXXX.csv` would be found, with charge density and electric field in every grid point been saved.
 Look for headers for more information.
-In running directory, `energy.dat` would be found, with four columns means # of step, total kinetic energy, field energy and total energy.
+In running directory, `energy.dat` would be found, with columns means # of step, kinetic energy for each species, total kinetic energy, field energy and total energy.